zfs-old-crap/linkytime/docs/DeveloperGuide.md

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `LinkyTimeParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `LinkyTimeParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `LinkyTimeParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddMeetingCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddMeetingCommand`) which the `LinkyTimeParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddMeetingCommandParser`, `DeleteModuleCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)